Although this website is about YOU, here is some background about the person behind the words.

 Family health history

 My husband and I are both blessed with excellent health (so far!) and not taking any medications.
 However, my family health history is not good.
-My Mom, a non-smoker, died of lung cancer at age 57, my Dad, after suffering for many years, died from complications of diabetes at age 69, and my younger brother died of colon cancer a few days after his 49th birthday, (and before he could get his first colonoscopy that is recommended when you turn 50).
-Two of my remaining siblings have been diagnosed with Type II diabetes.
+My Mom, a non-smoker, died of lung cancer at age 57, my Dad and my sister, after suffering for many years, died from complications of diabetes at age 69 and 62, respectively, and my younger brother died of colon cancer a few days after his 49th birthday, (and before he could get his first colonoscopy that, at that time, was recommended when you turn 50).
+One of my remaining siblings has been diagnosed with Type II diabetes.

 So much medication!